projectcalico/calico/getting-started/kubernetes/self-managed-onprem/onpremises.md

 ##### Install Calico with Kubernetes API datastore, more than 50 nodes

-1. Download the {{site.prodname}} manifest (ConfigMap) for the Kubernetes API datastore.
+1. Download the {{site.prodname}} networking manifest for the Kubernetes API datastore.

    ```bash
    curl {{ "/manifests/calico-typha.yaml" | absolute_url }} -o calico.yaml
    ```
-{% include content/pod-cidr-sed.md yaml="calico-typha" %}
+{% include content/pod-cidr-sed.md yaml="calico" %}
-1. Modify the replica count in the Deployment named, `calico-typha` to the desired number of replicas.
+1. Modify the replica count to the desired number in the `Deployment` named, `calico-typha`.

    ```
    apiVersion: apps/v1beta1